How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 17. Memberships for Residents and Frequent Visitors

-We have an annual San Diego Zoo membership and believe it’s of great value.
-Regular visitors should absolutely consider a San Diego Zoo membership that will allow weekday or unlimited admission per year for one flat rate.
+We have an annual San Diego Zoo membership.
+Regular visitors should consider purchasing weekday or unlimited admission for the year at a flat rate.
 Here’s what it can include.

-• All tiers (except for the kids’ Wildlife Explorer pass) receive Wild Perks.
-Wild Perks are discounts on food, merchandise, and more within the parks you receive when showing your membership card.
-Discounts range from 5% to 15%, depending on your membership tier.
+• All tiers (except for the kids’ Wildlife Explorer pass) receive free parking and Wild Perks.
+Wild Perks are 5% to 15% discounts on food, merchandise, and more within the parks that you receive when showing your membership card.

-• All kids ages 3–17 will use the Wildlife Explorer annual membership ($74/year).
-Adults choose which membership tier is best for them.
-Then, a San Diego Kids Zoo Kids Club membership is added to the cart for any kids.
+• All children ages 3–17 will use the Wildlife Explorer annual membership ($78/year for new members and $68/year for renewals).
+Adults choose the membership tier that best suits them.

 Helpful Tip for Teens About to Turn 18